kreeger/base16-xcode/readme.md

-# Base16 for Xcode (8+)
+# Base16 for Xcode

+_Now updated for Xcode 11!_

-This template allows the Base16 builder to create Base16 color themes for Xcode 8+.
+This template allows the Base16 builder to create Base16 color themes for Xcode 8 and up.
 See the [Base16 repository](https://github.com/chriskempson/base16) for more information.

 Here are two examples, using Tomorrow and Tomorrow Night: